-Please note: Courses listed here, within each area of specialization, are examples of those deemed appropriate.
+Please note: Courses listed here, within each concentration, are examples of those deemed appropriate.
 However, this list is not exhaustive.
 Substitutions may be arranged with the permission of a student's program advisor.

-Independent Study Courses - LITS 7330 (Special Topics in Literacy), LITS 7340 (Literature Review and Readings) and LITS 7350 (Research Seminar in Literacy) can be offered each semester and may be applied as either electives or specialization courses.
+Independent Study Courses - LITS 7330 (Special Topics in Literacy), LITS 7340 (Literature Review and Readings) and LITS 7350 (Research Seminar in Literacy) can be offered each semester and may be applied as either electives or concentration courses.